-Normal Retirement The earlier of attained age 65 and 3 years of participation, but not beyond age 70.
+Normal Retirement The earlier of attained age 65 and 3 years of participation, but no

 Late Retirement Any date subsequent to Normal Retirement.

 Early Retirement Attained age 60, 10 years Service and 3 years plan participation.

 Disability Retirement Ten years of Service and deemed to be totally disabled by the begin prior to age 50.